3 Things You Can Do to Eliminate Weeds in Your Artificial Grass

 Quick Facts About Weeds in Artificial Grass

-✅ Synthetic grass reduces overall weed growth by about 90 percent compared to real lawns.
+✅ Synthetic grass reduces overall weed growth by about 90 percent compared to natural lawns.

 ➡️ Manual removal for small edge weeds

 If weeds appear only along the perimeter, remove them by hand before they establish deeper roots.
-A narrow hand weeder works well for lifting weeds out of tight gaps without disturbing the turf backing.
-This is the safest method for homes with pets or children.
+A narrow hand weeder works well for lifting weeds from tight gaps without disturbing the turf backing.
+This is the safest first step for any edge weed.

-Persistent weeds at the edges usually mean the turf has separated from the hardscape or the weed barrier underneath.
-Resealing seams, tightening nails or staples, and filling thin infill spots closes the gaps where seeds and soil collect.
-Once the edges sit flat against the base, weeds have a much harder time pushing through.
+Persistent weeds at the edges almost always mean the turf has separated from the hardscape or the weed barrier underneath has shifted.
+Resealing seams, tightening nails or staples, and filling thin infill spots closes the gaps where seeds and soil accumulate.
+Once edges sit flat against the base, weeds have no path to the surface.

-If spot treatment is necessary, choose a turf-safe, non-staining product and apply it sparingly to individual weeds—not across the whole perimeter.
-Avoid heavy chemical sprays near glued seams or joint lines, as they may weaken adhesives or leave residue.
+If spot treatment is necessary, choose a turf-safe, non-staining product and apply it sparingly to individual weeds, not across the perimeter.
+Avoid heavy chemical sprays near glued seams or joint lines, as they may weaken adhesives or leave residue that stains fibers.

 ➡️ Call a turf professional for recurring edge growth

-If weeds keep returning even after repairs, a turf technician can inspect drainage, lift and reset misaligned edges, replace damaged seam tape, or reinforce the weed barrier where needed.
+If weeds return even after repairs, a technician can inspect drainage, lift and reset misaligned edges, replace damaged seam tape, or reinforce the weed barrier.
 Professional repair prevents long-term weed intrusion and keeps the perimeter tight and clean.

-How To Stop Weeds Growing Through Artificial Grass
+How to Stop Weeds from Growing Through Artificial Grass

 artificial grass weed killer before and after